miw072/gold_bullion_web_app/hw4/Sundogs/README.md

 	Note: (1)All our javascript implementation is based on jquery.
 The basic logic part is: get information from database -> display it on the page -> get users input -> update page -> update database (2)We use firebase database as our back-end service, the APIs we used are from firebase docs and jquery docs.
+		  (3)All of our data displayed on the pages is from database, not hard-coded.

 # # # # # # # # # # # # # # #